mindware/todo/README.md

 todo
 ====

-The best command line tool to create to do lists for your projects
+An old attempt to build a very simple command line tool to create to do lists for your projects